 We communicate the Student Protection Plan to staff as follows:

-The Plan is uploaded to our online HR System as a document that all staff are required to read.
+The Plan is uploaded to our online HR System as a document that all staff are required to read as well as being covered within our Staff Handbook.

 5. Complaints